- College Public Safety

 Linfield partners with Barnes & Noble to provide bookstore services and resources.
 The on-campus bookstore is located in the basement of Loveridge Hall and has hours posted on the door.
 For inquiries and feedback, please contact Store Manager Amber Simmons at (503) 883-2505.

-Linfield partners with Legacy Health Systems's security office to provide security service to the campus.
-College Public Safety still maintains a presence on campus, and leads the effort to keep the campus safe.
+Linfield's College Public Safety office maintains a presence on campus, and leads the effort to keep the campus safe.

 Loveridge Hall has two lounges that commuter students can use during their time on campus.
 The Wildcat Den (first floor) has comfortable multi-use furniture, an enclosed patio with outside seating, a study room perfect for studying in or for group meetings, and a tv room.
 The Commuter Lounge (basement) has a tv, couches, and tables and chairs as well as a refrigerator, microwaves, and utensils for student use.